ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    For the best performance of an instance group, make sure that you use a subnet size of 32 or greater.

    If you don't have a subnet available, you can create one by using the `ibmcloud is subnet-create` command.
-For more information about creating a subnet, see [IBM Cloud VPC CLI reference](/docs/vpc?topic=vpc-vpc-reference#subnet-cli-ref).
+For more information about creating a subnet, see the [IBM Cloud VPC CLI reference](/docs/vpc?topic=vpc-vpc-reference#subnet-cli-ref).

 1. List the available images for creating your instance template.